- 6 berths

-We will (soon) realise that some places are perfect for certain activities, while in others we will enjoy other moments of the day.
+We will (soon) realize that some places are perfect for certain activities, while in others we will enjoy other moments of the day.

 The sailing boat is a privileged point of view for a holiday at sea because it allows us to experience the sea... from the sea!
 This is no small detail...

 A sailboat has a tapered shape.
 The front part is called the bow, whilst the back part is the stern.

 Sailboats of the type we will be referring to here are called cabin boats because they have a living space inside the hull - namely, the cabin.
 Another aspect that identifies cabin boats is the keel's presence: a heavy ballast that ensures that it cannot tip over under any conditions.
 A cabin boat is clearly divided into an upper and lower section.

 Above and below what?
 Above and below deck.
 The deck, otherwise known as the bridge, is the boat's outer surface, the one we walk on when we are outside.
 If we want to compare this space to your home, above you'll find the living area, and below, you'll have the sleeping area.
 It is above that we will spend most of our day on holiday, including meals.

 The external area is divided into three or four parts: Starting from the stern (we generally enter the boat from the rear, so this is in a sense our front door), we have the cockpit, which is the heart of the boat, this is where we will live most of our day, especially in summer.
 Bounded at the stern by the little beach and at the bow by the hatch, the opening that allows you to go below deck, the cockpit is a kind of living room of 4/6 square meters.